junxit/us-congress-bills-110/metadata.md

 - 2007-03-20 — Placed on the Union Calendar, Calendar No. 25.
 - 2007-03-20 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-54.
 - 2007-03-20 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-54.
+- 2007-03-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-26 — Considered as unfinished business. (consideration: CR H3053)
+- 2007-03-26 — Considered under suspension of the rules. (consideration: CR H3025-3028)
+- 2007-03-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+802.
+- 2007-03-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-26 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
+- 2007-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 359 - 48 (Roll no. 187). (text: CR H3025-3026)
+- 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 359 - 48 (Roll no. 187).(text: CR H3025-3026)
+- 2007-03-26 — The title of the measure was amended.
+Agreed to without objection.